jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/postmanDeployment/module3/lab1.rst

 With the AS3 package installed into our cluster, we are ready to submit our first application service declaration.

-The desired end state of this AS3 configurations is to configure the below objects; built on the BIG-IPs with a single call in a single file.
+The desired end state of this AS3 configurations is to configure the below objects, built on the BIG-IPs, with a single call in a single file.
 This declarative solution allows us to compose configurations that are reusable with templating technologies and storable in source control.

 .. seealso:: This AS3 declaration was based from F5 provided examples located on CloudDocs AS3_Example_

 Configuration Items in our declaration:
   - Configuration Partition
   - Virtual Server x2
-  - Pool with Service Discovery fron HashiCorp Consul
+  - Pool with Service Discovery from HashiCorp Consul
   - TLS Certificate & Keys
   - Web Application Firewall Policy from ephemeral URI
   - Traffic Policy based on URI